staubsauger/ChessnutPy/README.md

 of the engines via the board.
 You have to use the config file for this.

-## Quickstart and recommened way to install
+## Quickstart and recommended way to install
 `git clone https://github.com/staubsauger/ChessnutPy`

 `cd ChessnutPy`